SkooveLearn PianoDownload on the App Store

 rests in music

-Rests contribute significantly to music’s structure and expression.
-Understanding and recognising rests is essential when reading music.
+While listening to a song, it’s common to overlook the rest which make up the pauses and silences.
+However, rests in music do contribute to music’s structure, expression and rhythm.
+Understanding and recognising rests is essential when reading and writing music.
 In this article we will examine how rests in music are represented through notation and understood through music theory.

 Start your musical journey